sal0max/currencies/API.md

 ## Comparison of ECB and IMF data

-ECB and IMF are both free and *offical* data providers.
+ECB and IMF are both free and *official* data providers.
 However, they also both offer only limited currencies.

 | Currency            | ISO 4217 | [ECB]    | [IMF]    |
 | ------------------- | -------- | -------- | -------- |